Table of Content

 Keep it simple

 My client often says that “Keep it simple first”.
 I like that.
 As a tester, we need to work with customers to make business rules, test cases, and bugs logged as simple and clear as possible.
-The challenge to the testers and the team is to not only provide the simplest possible software implementation but also to take a simple approach to ensure that software meets customer expectations.
+The challenge to the testers and the team is to not only provide the simplest possible software implementation but also to take a simple approach to ensure that the software meets customer expectations.